Banner Health: Banner - University Medical Center Phoenix

-Banner - University Medical Center Phoenix (formerly Banner Good Samaritan Medical Center, or "Good Sam"), is a 746-bed non-profit, acute care teaching hospital located in Phoenix, Arizona, providing tertiary and healthcare needs for the Arizona region and surrounding states.
+Banner - University Medical Center Phoenix (formerly Banner Good Samaritan Medical Center, or "Good Sam"), is a 746-bed nonprofit, acute care teaching hospital located in Phoenix, Arizona, providing tertiary and healthcare needs for the Arizona region and surrounding states.
 Banner - University Medical Center Phoenix is a hospital of the Banner Health System and is one of the flagship facilities of the system.
 The hospital is affiliated with the University of Arizona Colleges of Medicine in Phoenix and Tucson.
 The hospital is an American College of Surgeons verified Level 1 Trauma Center and has a rooftop helipad to transport critically ill patients from within the region.

 Banner MD Anderson Cancer Center

 Banner Health partnered with The University of Texas M.D.
 Anderson Cancer Center (based at Texas Medical Center in Houston), consistently one of the two highest-ranked cancer centers by U.S. News & World Report, to build a $100 million cancer center in Gilbert, Arizona at Banner Gateway Medical Center.
 This facility opened in 2011 and offers outpatient services, including radiation treatment, diagnostic imaging, infusion therapy, cancer-specific clinics and support services.
 Banner Gateway provides inpatient care such as surgery, interventional radiology, and stem cell transplantation.
 In March 2014, a 103,000 square feet, $62 million expansion was completed to increase clinic space, infusion bays and radiation oncology facilities.
 Patients at Banner MD Anderson Cancer Center receive care based on the same protocols and practice standards provided at MD Anderson and benefit from integration with MD Anderson specialists in Houston.
 The new facilities were designed in collaboration with MD Anderson experts, ensuring state of the art equipment and treatment capabilities are in place.
 MD Anderson provides clinical direction for the cancer center which is the broadest extension of its services outside Houston.